-Note: Cal OES will not reimburse for any noncompetitive procurement contracts for any terrorism-related training, regardless of the cost of the training.
+Cal OES will not reimburse for any noncompetitive procurement contracts for any terrorism-related training, regardless of the cost of the training.
 Exceptions to this policy may be approved in limited circumstances, e.g., related to a procurement effort that has resulted in inadequate competition.
+Please refer to GMM2017-01A and GMM2021-05 for additional guidance.